High Voltage Power Supply Applications: The Electrophotographic Process

 Matsusada Precision's Solutions

-Matsusada Precision offers optimal solutions with our high voltage power supplies and high voltage amplifiers for the development, evaluation, and manufacturing of every stage in the electrophotographic process, especially where precise voltage control is critical, such as in power supplies for corona chargers, Primary Charge Rollers (PCR), and Developer Rollers.
+Matsusada Precision provides optimal high-voltage power supply and amplifier solutions for the development, evaluation, and manufacturing of electrophotographic systems.
+Our products are essential for processes requiring precise voltage control, such as driving corona chargers, Primary Charge Rollers (PCR), and Developer Rollers.

-Our COR series precisely controls the current of the corona discharge, enabling a well-balanced charge on the photoconductor drum.
-Furthermore, our extensive lineup of high voltage amplifiers and modular power supplies contributes to enhancing the performance and quality of electrophotographic technology, tailored to meet customer-specific requirements.
+The COR series enables precise current control for corona discharge, ensuring a uniform charge on the photoconductor drum.
+Additionally, our extensive lineup of high-voltage amplifiers and modular power supplies helps improve the performance and quality of printing technologies.

 -